Our Team

 How common variation influences penetrance of rare variants

 Investigating how common variation, in particular cis-regulatory variation, can impact the penetrance of rare coding variants associated with developmental disorders.
-This work is being led by Dr. Hilary Martin and the DDD study.
+This work was led by Dr. Hilary Martin and the DDD study.
+It was published in Scientific Reports and Nature.

 Recessive contributions to developmental disorders

 Improving methods and quality control approaches to identify genes contributing to developmental disorders in a recessive manner.
-This work is being led by Dr. Hilary Martin, the DDD study, and GeneDx.
+This work was led by Dr. Hilary Martin, the DDD study, and GeneDx.
+It was published in Nature Genetics.

 Postdoctoral Fellow